starknet-io/starknet.js/www/docs/guides/create_account.md

 ## Account update

-For ArgentX and Braavos wallets, if you have created the privkey inside the browser wallet, necessary upgrades will be automatically managed in the wallet.
+For ArgentX and Braavos wallets, if you have created the private key inside the browser wallet, necessary upgrades will be automatically managed in the wallet.
-However, if you have created yourself the private key, it becomes your responsibility to update the account implementation class when it's necessary.
+However, if you have created the private key by yourself, it becomes your responsibility to update the account implementation class when it's necessary.
 It can be done with the `upgrade` function of the implementation class.